-What are the possible penalties of a domestic violence conviction?
+What are the possible penalties for a domestic violence conviction in California?

 The penalties one faces depend on whether the District Attorney brings a misdemeanor or a felony charge.
 By California law, convicted batterers who are put on probation face a mandatory penalty of three years of formal probation, a mandatory one-year batterer’s program, and the loss of gun ownership rights.
 The judge may order other penalties or fines.
 Possible penalties include: